-5 reasons that e‑learning avatars are great for all audiences
+5 reasons why e‑learning avatars are great for all audiences

 E‑learning avatars are one of the most useful tools in the tool belt of any e‑learning developer.
 If you don’t know what they are, let’s start off first by saying that, no, they have nothing to do with the James Cameron movie.
 Avatars – sometimes called companions, guides or presenters – are usually anthropomorphic characters that guide learners through e‑learning (they are also present in gaming and smartphone apps etc.).
 They are part of the programme, but they break the “fourth wall” in their awareness and engagement with the learner.